 Quincy Samus graduated May 2007.
 Her dissertation was on, "Differentiated Patterns and Determinants of Functional Dependency in Assisted Living Residents with and without Dementia."
 Along with her PhD in Gerontology Quincy earned an MS in Epidemiology.
 Dr. Quincy Samus, an Associate Professor in the Department of Psychiatry and Behavioral Sciences, is an applied gerontologist, trained in epidemiology and health services research.
 Her research focuses on quality of care and delivery of health services to older adults and families affected by mental health conditions, primarily dementia, living in community and residential care settings.
 She also directs the Translational Aging Services Core (TASC) which aims to support the conceptualization, evaluation and implementation of innovative, evidence-based practices that address the diverse needs of older adults with mental health conditions, their families, and caregivers.
 The overarching goal of her work is to improve care quality and outcomes through translation of evidence-based practices to real world settings.

-Magda Tolea is currently a Research Assistant Professor of Integrated Medical Sciences at Florida Atlantic University’s Charles E. Schmidt College of Medicine where she conducts research focused on physical correlates of cognitive aging.
-She is also a senior research mentor in the undergraduate medical and internal medicine residency training programs.
+Magda Tolea is a Research Assistant Professor at the University of Miami, Miller School of Medicine.
+Previously she was a Research Assistant Professor of Integrated Medical Sciences at Florida Atlantic University’s Charles E. Schmidt College of Medicine where she conducted research focused on physical correlates of cognitive aging.
 Magda graduated in 2007 with her PhD and a dual-degree in epidemiology.

 Andrea Rubin, PhD, MSW

-Andrea Rubin is currently working at Maryland Department of Aging in the Department of Housing (waiver services).
+Andrea Rubin is currently working as a Hospital To Home Coordinator for Baltimore County Department of Aging.
 She graduated in December 2006 after defending her dissertation, "Keeping the Back Door Closed: Barriers to Community Reintegration for Working Age and Older Adults with Disabilities."

 Rebecca Perron, PhD, MPH